simularity/SimGen/README.md

 SimGen keeps the running nodes a **forest** by terminating all running children under a parent when the parent stops.

+What happens when a second source tries to start a node that's already running?
+Nothing.
+There is _no restart_ in SimGen.

 ## Variables and Conditions

 SimGen provides _variables_, which are floats, and _conditions_, which are booleans.